IBSim/VirtualLab/docs/source/contributing.rst

     # First ensure you are on the dev branch
     git checkout dev
-    # Create a new branch with a name and your initails
+    # Create a new branch with a name and your initials
     git branch INITIALS_BRANCH-NAME
-    # change onto the newly created branch
+    # Change onto the newly created branch
     git checkout BRANCHNAME-INT
     git push --set-upstream origin INITIALS_BRANCH-NAME